Theory of spin center sensing of diffusion

-where Eq.~(\ref{corr-exp-phi1}) has been already reported previously~\cite{PhysRevA.80.031402}.
-Similarly to the previous cases, the above integrals exhibits asymptotic analytical behavior given by
+where Eq.~(\ref{corr-exp-phi1}) appears in Ref.~\onlinecite{PhysRevA.80.031402}.
+The above integrals exhibit asymptotic analytical behavior given by

-from where we obtain a crossover between $d^{-1}$ ($d^0$) and $d^{-4}$ depth dependencies for $n=1$ ($n=2$) as can be seen in Fig.~\ref{fig2}(e) [Fig.~\ref{fig2}(f)].
-This result also corroborate the fact that the dependence $d^{-4}$ cannot be attributed solely to the electric noise arising from fluctuating dipole charges.
-Additionally, this also shows that the $d$-dependence for short characteristic correlation length ($\Lambda$) depends strongly on the correlation form, i.e., $e^{-|r|/\Lambda}$ or $e^{-|r|^2/\Lambda^2}$.
-We also see in Figs.~\ref{fig2}(e) and (f) a $d^{-1}$, $d^{-2}$ and $d^{-3}$ dependencies for intermediate values of $d$.
-Finally, for $n=1$ and $n=2$ we see that the bigger (smaller) the $\Lambda$ the stronger (weaker) the suppression of the noise for $d\ll \Lambda$ ($d\gg \Lambda$).
+producing a crossover between $d^{-1}$ ($d^0$) and $d^{-4}$ depth dependences for ${\ell}=1$ (${\ell}=2$) as can be seen in Fig.~\ref{fig2}(e) [Fig.~\ref{fig2}(f)].
+This result demonstrates that the dependence $d^{-4}$ cannot be attributed solely to the electric noise arising from fluctuating dipole charges, and that the $d$ dependence for short characteristic correlation lengths ($\Lambda$) depends strongly on the spatial form of the correlation, i.e., $e^{-|r|/\Lambda}$ or $e^{-|r|^2/\Lambda^2}$.
+Figures~\ref{fig2}(e) and (f) show $d^{-1}$, $d^{-2}$ and $d^{-3}$ dependences for intermediate values of $d$.
+Finally, for {both} ${\ell}=1$ and ${\ell}=2$ we see that the bigger (smaller) the $\Lambda$ the stronger (weaker) the suppression of the noise for $d\ll \Lambda$ ($d\gg \Lambda$).

-{\it Sensing the diffusion with spin defects.---} Our theory allows for the probe and sensing of the diffusion regime using spin defects, together with the experimental extraction of the corresponding ${\cal D}$.
-We envision two different possible ways to do that.
-First, we can have different defects located at different depths.
-If there is a diffusion regime happening, the crossover from $d^{-4}\rightarrow d^{-3} \rightarrow d^{-2} \rightarrow d^{-1} \rightarrow -\ln d$ should be seen through either $T_1^{-1}$ or $T_2^{-1}$, with experimental results showing a trend similar to Figs.~\ref{fig1} and \ref{fig2}(a) as $T_{1,2}^{-1}\propto S_E(\omega)$.
-By identifying the critical depth in which the crossover happens ($d_c$), we can extract the diffusion coefficient through ${\cal D}=d_c^2 {\omega_{c}}$.
-Secondly, we could also verify the diffusion regime with only one defect located at $d$.
-For this case, we have to plot either $1/T_1$ or $1/T_2$ as a function of $\omega$.
-Here, the experimental results should show similar trend to the one in Fig.~\ref{fig2}(c), with a crossover located at $\omega_c$.
-Similarly, the extraction of the diffusion coefficient can be assessed through ${\cal D}=d^2{\omega_{c}}$.
+{\it Sensing the diffusion with spin defects.---} Our theory suggests sensing the diffusive regime using spin centers, and extracting the corresponding diffusion constant ${\cal D}$.
+This could occur via multiple spin centers located at different depths.
+The crossover from $d^{-4}\rightarrow d^{-3} \rightarrow d^{-2} \rightarrow d^{-1} \rightarrow -\ln d$ should be seen through {both} $T_1^{-1}$ {and} $T_2^{-1}$, with experimental results showing a trend similar to Figs.~\ref{fig1} and \ref{fig2}(a) as $T_{1,2}^{-1}\propto S_E(\omega)$.
+From the critical depth of the crossover, $d_c$, the diffusion coefficient would be found through ${\cal D}=d_c^2 {\omega}$.
+The diffusive regime could also be identified with only one spin center located at $d$, by measuring $1/T_1$ or $1/T_2$ as a function of $\omega$, which should follow a trend similar to Fig.~\ref{fig2}(c) with a crossover located at $\omega_c$, and a diffusion coefficient of ${\cal D}=d^2{\omega_{c}}$.